There are 3 crucial must-have features in any efficient time off management process.

 So, we’ll look at a better alternative that lets you manage time off effortlessly — our app, Timetastic.

-Timetastic is time off management software that gives you updated shared calendars, tracks individual leave balances, and manages time off requests.
+Timetastic gives you updated shared calendars, tracks individual leave balances, and manages time off requests.
 We’ll go over these features in detail and you can also start your free trial today if you want to see how Timetastic works for yourself.

 Must-have #1: An up-to-date shared time off calendar